Home > Analyses > Consumer Defensive > Bunge Global S.A.

 Risk Analysis

-Below is a summary of key risks facing Bunge Global S.A., with their likelihood and potential impact on operations and valuation:
+Below is a summary of key risks facing Bunge Global S.A., highlighting their likelihood and potential impact:

 CategoryDescriptionProbabilityImpact

-Operational RiskSupply chain disruptions in global agribusiness can impair production and distribution.MediumHigh
+Operational RiskSupply chain disruptions could impair processing and delivery capabilities.MediumMedium

 Should You Buy Bunge Global S.A.?